Over 3 million unique hits, published in three gaming magazines, linked on nearly every gaming blog on the internet and still going...

 The List - http://duke.a-13.net/

-Updated by Eli Hodapp - http://a-13.net/ - Last Edit: 12/20/07
+Updated by Eli Hodapp - http://twitter.com/hodapp - http://a-13.net/ - Last Edit: 5/06/09

-Duke Nukem Forever is a computer game that has been under development by 3D Realms since its announcement on April 28th, 1997, originally slated to use the (then) state of the art Quake II 3D engine.
+Duke Nukem Forever was a computer game that had been under development by 3D Realms since its announcement on April 28th, 1997, originally slated to use the (then) state of the art Quake II 3D engine.
 A few months later, screen shots were published in PC Gamer magazine, along with an intended release date of mid-1998.
 Excitement grew in May of 1998 when a few short video clips of Duke Nukem Forever were shown at E3...
 Surely a final release of the game was right around the corner!

 Just about when mid-1998 arrived (June, specifically) 3D Realms announced they were changing 3D engines to Epic's Unreal engine.
 George Broussard, the producer and co-creator of the Duke Nukem series insisted that this change would not cause any significant delay, despite all logic pointing to the contrary.
 Also at this point, Broussard assured everyone Duke Nukem Forever would see a 1999 release.